noppelmax/PoPETS_ArtifactNotes/EmailTemplates/artifact-submission-email-template.md

 PoPETs linked along with the papers on the website: https://petsymposium.org/2020/program.php

-The deadline for artifact submissions this round is [Deadline], the same as the camera-ready deadline.
+The deadline for artifact submissions this round is [Deadline].
 Artifacts can include source code for proofs of concept, measurements, simulations, datasets, and build environments.
 Anything you can think of that would help other researchers and developers of privacy enhancing technologies reproduce,